 Online Dating is for Young People

-Never mind the fact that there are now dozens of online dating sites designed specifically for seniors.
+Never mind the fact that there are now dozens of online dating sites for seniors designed specifically for them.
 In the last five years, 55+ users have been the fastest growing demographic in all relationship-oriented sites.
 In terms of those who choose to use online dating as a tool, seniors are well-represented.